delpozzo/yagol/README.md

 ## Dependencies

+### Linux

-To compile YaGoL you will need a gcc compiler as well as the sdl2 and sdl2_image libraries.
+To compile YaGoL on Linux you will need a gcc compiler as well as the sdl2 and sdl2_image libraries.
 Your mileage may vary, but here are some examples of installing these dependencies:

 **Arch Linux**